zakirullin/cognitive-load/README.md

 ![Deep module](https://raw.githubusercontent.com/zakirullin/cognitive-load/main/img/deepmodule.png)

-Having too many shallow classes can make it difficult understand the project.
-Not only we have to keep in mind each class responsibilities, but also all their interatctions.
+Having too many shallow classes can make it difficult understand the project. **Not only we have to keep in mind each class responsibilities, but also all their interactions**.

-**Information hiding is paramount, and we don't hide as much complexity in shallow modules.**
+> Information hiding is paramount, and we don't hide as much complexity in shallow modules.

 I have two pet projects, both of them are somewhat 5K lines of code.
 The first one has 80 shallow classes, whereas the second one has only 7 deep classes.
 I haven't been maintaining any of these projects for one year and a half.